Serving families from our offices in Merrillville for 15 years.

 Child in Need Cases

 A child in need (CHIN) case stems from an allegation of neglect or abuse to a child.
 The Department of Child Services (DCS) may become involved and begin an investigation.
 I am able to become involved in these cases, representing parents and fighting for their rights.
 My training as a mental health nurse provides me with a wealth of knowledge about these types of cases and allows me to stand by clients through the entire process, including appearances before a judge, anger management classes, therapy, parenting classes, and any complicating factors that may affect the situation.

 Hire an Experienced Lake County Child Support Attorney

-I would be happy to evaluate your case if you give me the opportunity.
-Simply schedule an appointment by calling (219) 736-0456 or by filling out the contact form on this web site.
+If you are planning on ending your marriage and you have children, I would be happy to evaluate your case if you give me the opportunity.
+I have years of professional legal experience protecting clients in cases involving divorce, child support, child custody and visitation, and property division.
+Please schedule an appointment by placing a call to my law firm at (219) 736-0456 or by filling out the contact form on this website.
+I would be happy to address your legal concerns and questions and explain how I can help you reach solutions in your family law disputes.
 From my law office in Merrillville, I serve clients throughout Lake County and Porter County in Northwest Indiana.